The Burlington Route: Wyoming’s Second Transcontinental Railroad

 The new route spanned 113 lonely miles of Wyoming at a cost of $110 million.
 This made it the longest railroad line built anywhere in the nation since 1931.
 The C&NW later bought into the Orin Cutoff, but passed its usage rights to the Union Pacific after a merger.

 In 1995, the BN merged with the Atchison, Topeka and Santa Fe to form the Burlington Northern Santa Fe.
 The line continues to serve agriculture in the Big Horn Basin, but most of its Wyoming business is coal.
-Trains stretching a mile long run day and night out of the Powder River Basin via the Orin Cutoff, bound for power plants in the Midwest, South and East that burn a trainload of coal every 20 minutes.
+Trains stretching a mile long run day and night out of the Powder River Basin via the Orin Cutoff, bound for power plants in the Midwest, South and East that each burn about a trainload of Wyomng coal per day.

 Traces of the original CB&Q are still evident across the state in existing rights of way, old depots and a collection of rail cars at the Railroad Interpretive Center in Douglas.
 While the Burlington lines no longer wield an economic power that eclipses all other forces of development, the BNSF still plays a vital role in the economy of northern Wyoming communities.